mesmith454/mesmith454/README.md

 ### Hey There! 👋

-My name is Megan Smith and I am a junior software developer!
+My name is Megan Mata!
 After five years working in the optical industry, I took the opportunity during quarantine to pursue a shift to my dream career.
-My philosophy is that good energy brings good things and every good thing is worth busting toucas for.
+It's been a journey, but learning never ends!

 - 🔭 I’m currently working on ...